devbanana/devbanana.github.io/_posts/2021-09-23-typescript-for-statically-typed-javascript.md

 That's it for this post, as it's already gotten to be long enough.

-As mentioned, this will be a three-part post, and in my next post I will discuss some more advanced features of TypeScript.
+As mentioned, this will be a three-part post, and in my [next post](https://www.devbanana.me/static-typing/2021/09/28/building-a-typescript-project-with-gulp.html) I'll show how you can write gulp tasks in TypeScript.

 Would love to read your comments on the above!
 As mentioned, i'm quite new to TypeScript, so this is just what I've picked up after some basic fiddling around with it.
 But, hopefully it is useful anyway.